 A.E.
 Finley YMCA

 Assist the wellness desk in preparing towels for our guests.
 Volunteers will greet and welcome guests as they hand out towels.
+Volunteers must be at least 15 years old or in the YMCA Leaders Club program.

 How you can help: